Quantrail-Data/CH-Ops/docs/deployment/production.md

 ### Option B: Run from binary

+You can download a prebuilt binary instead of building one.
+Prebuilt binaries and builds for Linux, macOS, and Windows are published on the [Releases page](https://github.com/Quantrail-Data/CH-Ops/releases); download `chops-linux-x64` and skip to "Copy the binary and `.env` to your server" below (the copy step already renames it to `/opt/chops/chops`).

-Build the binary on your development machine.
+To build it yourself, do so on your development machine.
 Run `bun install` first: it installs dependencies and applies the `@xenova/transformers` patch that keeps the compiled binary self-contained.
 Building without it produces a binary that crashes at startup on native modules.
 See [Building a Binary](../development/binary-build.md) for details.

 ```bash
 bun install